nathanlct/nocturne-local/README.md

 make  # build library
 make install  # install library in Python's path
 ```

+Note: if you are getting errors with pybind11, install it directly in your conda environment (eg. `conda install -c conda-forge pybind11` or `pip install pybind11`, cf. https://pybind11.readthedocs.io/en/latest/installing.html for more info).

 You should then be all set to use that library from your Python executable: